The Thomas Crown Affair (1999 film): Critical response

-On Rotten Tomatoes, the film has an approval rating of 70% based on 102 reviews, with an average rating of 6.4/10.
-The site's consensus states: "Sleek, stylish, and painlessly diverting, The Thomas Crown Affair is a remake of uncommon charm."
-On Metacritic the film has a score of 72% based on reviews from 23 critics, indicating "generally favorable reviews".

 Accolades

-Possible sequel
+Future

-A possible sequel has long been in development hell.
-In January 2007, it was reported that the sequel would be a loose remake of the 1964 film Topkapi.
+In January 2007, it was announced that a sequel would be a loose remake of the 1964 film Topkapi.
 Pierce Brosnan said in January 2009 that Paul Verhoeven was attached to direct the film.
 In 2010, Verhoeven said that he had left the project due to script changes and a change in the regime.
 At one point, both Angelina Jolie and Charlize Theron were rumored for a part in the film, with Brosnan more keen on bringing Theron on board.
-In April 2013, however, Brosnan cast a doubt on the sequel, calling it "dormant", but claimed he would still like to do it.
+In April 2013, Brosnan acknowledged the film's status of being in development hell, but claimed he would still like to do it.
 The initial script was penned by John Rogers from a story he had co-written with Harley Peyton while additional material was provided by Nick Meyer, Michael Finch and Karl Gajdusek.